Building Trust & Ethics

 The Accountancy Profession: Fighting Fraud and Corruption

 Following the World Congress of Accountants 2014, His Holiness Pope Francis addressed the accountancy profession on being a positive force in the fight against fraud and corruption.
-As my IFAC presidency came to a close, I wrote to His Holiness about our subsequent efforts to intently and vigorously respond to his message.
+As my IFAC presidency comes to a close, I today wrote to His Holiness about our subsequent efforts to intently and vigorously respond to his message.

 Open Letter to His Holiness Pope Francis